Trucking Apprenticeship Opportunities

 Overview

-Trucking is one of the most in-demand jobs in the United States today.
-Professional truck drivers find a widely accessible career path to the middle-class without the requirements of a costly, four-year college degree.
-Truck technicians are also highly compensated for their skills and in high-demand for the industry.
+Trucking offers a widely accessible career path to the middle class without the requirements of a costly, four-year college degree.
+The median for-hire truckload driver pay reached $76,420 in 2023, a 10% jump from 2021.
+Truck technicians are also highly compensated for their skills and are highly sought after.

 There are many apprenticeship programs available throughout the U.S. trucking industry.
 This page explores some of the resources available to: